AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 AD.
 He was held to be strictly orthodox, though known to cherish the views of Origen on universal restoration.
-After his death, in the councils of 553, 680, and 787 AD, he was anathematized for advocating Origen\'s "abominable doctrine of the transmigration of souls," but nothing is said in condemnation of his pronounced Universalism.
+After his death, in the councils of 553, 680, and 787 AD, he was anathematized for advocating Origen's "abominable doctrine of the transmigration of souls," but nothing is said in condemnation of his pronounced Universalism.

 Of the Descent of Christ into Hades, he says, --- as translated by
-Ambrose: "In the liberation of all no one remains a captive; at the time of the Lord\'s passion, he alone (the devil) was injured, who lost all the captives he was keeping."[^307] Didymus argues the final remission of punishment, and universal salvation, in comments on 1 Timothy and 1 Peter.
+Ambrose: "In the liberation of all no one remains a captive; at the time of the Lord's passion, he alone (the devil) was injured, who lost all the captives he was keeping."[^307] Didymus argues the final remission of punishment, and universal salvation, in comments on 1 Timothy and 1 Peter.
 He was condemned by name in the council of Constantinople and his